-I will come back and update this post and let you know how recovery is going.
+I will come back and update this post and let you know how I am recovering.

 Pictures of laparoscopic salpingectomy after surgery

 Here are some pictures of my stomach now with the steristrips.
 You’ll see there are 4 incisions.
 Normally, with laparoscopic salpingectomy, there are 3 incisions – 2 for fallopian tube removal and one for the camera.
 Since I had intestinal issues, the surgeon made another incision to check my bowels/ small intestine.

 4 days after My Laparoscopic Prophylactic Salpingectomy Fallopian Tube Removal to Reduce Ovarian Cancer Risk

 8 days after surgery – laparoscopic salpingectomy